-In 2017 Adocia achieved key milestones in the development of its products, by demonstrating a better fast-off profile for BioChaperone Lispro than for the Novo Nordisk ultra-rapid insulin Fiasp®, successfully completing the first clinical trial for the BioChaperone Glucagon project and demonstrating the dose linearity of BioChaperone Combo.
-The company also announced the expansion of its portfolio to new therapeutic fields other than diabetes, with the launch of two new projects for the treatment of obesity and short bowel system.
+Over 2017 Adocia achieved key milestones in the development of its products, by demonstrating a better fast-off profile for BioChaperone Lispro than for the Novo Nordisk ultra-rapid insulin Fiasp[®], successfully completing the first clinical trial for the BioChaperone Glucagon project and demonstrating the dose linearity of BioChaperone Combo.

+During the same year, the Company continued to develop its research on prandial combinations (insulin and pramlintide) launched in 2016 and also announced the extension of its portfolio also announced the expansion of its portfolio to new therapeutic fields other than diabetes, with the launch of new projects for the treatment of obesity.

 In April 2018, Adocia signed with the Chinese company, Tonghua Dongbao Pharmaceuticals Co.
-Ltd, a strategic alliance for the development and commercialization of BioChaperone® Combo and BioChaperone® Lispro in China and in certain other countries.
+Ltd, a strategic alliance for the development and commercialization of BioChaperone[®] Combo and BioChaperone[®] Lispro in China and in certain other countries.
 These licensing agreements have a total potential value of \$ 135 million (Adocia is expected to receive double-digit royalties on the future sales of both products) including \$50 million when the partnership was signed.
 In June 2018, the companies also signed two global supply agreements for Insulin Lispro and Insulin Glargine.
 Thus, Adocia will be able to carry out its BioChaperone Lispro et BioChaperone Combo projects in Europe, in the US and in Japan.

-In late 2019, the Company used a financing plan of €15 million in the form of a bond loan with attached warrants (BSA). to finance the development of its products portfolio.
+In late 2019, the Company used a financing plan of €15 million in the form of a bond loan with attached warrants (BSA) to finance the development of its products portfolio.
+In 2020, despite a year disrupted by the Covid-19 pandemic, the Company continued to develop its projects.
+In August 2020, Adocia was granted a State-guaranteed loan of €7 million.